meetric1/gmod_shader_guide/README.md

 # [Example 8] - Multi-Render Targets
 Multi-render target (abbreviated MRT) is a rendering technique which allows a shader to output to multiple render targets in a single pass.
 This means you can output more useful data which may be required in later stages of a rendering pipeline.

+![image](https://github.com/user-attachments/assets/d4105837-485f-4677-a802-99740487f91f)

 Example 8 is simply 2 different postprocessing shaders of the [framebuffer](https://en.wikipedia.org/wiki/Framebuffer) (the rendered frame) running at the same time.
 When you type `shader_example 8`, you will see 2 rendertargets.
 The top is the first output, the bottom is the second.
 MRT allows for up to 4 separate render targets to be written to at a time.
-(But the example just renders 2)

-![image](https://github.com/user-attachments/assets/d4105837-485f-4677-a802-99740487f91f)

 Take a look at `example8_ps2x.hlsl` for the syntax.